CBSE Class 10 Science Chapter 8 How Do Organisms Reproduce Notes: Download PDF

 Reproduction is the process by which all organisms multiply in number and increase their population.

 Asexual reproduction is a method of reproduction that involves only one organism.
-A single organism reproduces two or multiple organism on its own.
-This is seen in all unicellular organism, some multicellular organism and few plants.
+A single organism reproduces two or multiple organisms on its own.
+This is seen in all unicellular organisms, some multicellular organisms and a few plants.

-The mode of reproduction that involves two individual; one male and one female.
+The mode of reproduction that involves two individuals; one male and one female.
 They produce sex cells or gametes which fuse to form a new organism.

-- Fission is an asexual reproduction that is common in most of the unicellular organism.
+- Fission is an asexual reproduction that is common in most of the unicellular organisms.

 - When the fission results in two daughter cells, it is binary fission (e.g. paramecium).